 During these hard times I had the unwavering support of my family, a community, and a close knit ASU athletic program.
 While battling this disease I had an experience, a sort of awakening that forever changed my life.
 One minute I was an 18-year-old basketball player with dreams of playing for a championship, and suddenly I was facing the biggest challenge of his life.
 I shifted my attention to battling not on the basketball court, but instead battling for my life.
 I took a full academic schedule and decided that I was not going to let this disease set me behind anymore than I already had done my self my freshman year.
 I went to every single practice and game that I was physically capable of attending and sat next to the coaches and studied the game.
 When feeling up to it, I sat in the corner and shot 3 point shot after 3 point shot, not wanting to lose my jumper.
 After a yearlong battle with cancer, I learned that there was no sign of the tumors that once had filled my body and I immediately, against all odds, set my sights on a quick return to the court.
 The experience had been a traumatic one, but the shift in my attitude and academics would ultimately prove the experience to be invaluable to my development as an athlete and more importantly a person.
 The very next season I found himself on the court and in a Sun Devil Uniform, a feat that many didn’t think was possible.
 I often say that cancer was a blessing and while it seems like an odd statement, it is 100 percent true.
 I am not sure where I would have been in life if I did not have this challenge to overcome and this wake up call that changed my perspective on life.

 I played another three years at Arizona State going to the NIT tournament 2 times and the Final 32 in the NCAA tournament in 2004.
-The next 3 seasons I was constantly battling fatigue and injuries that were surely after effects of the chemo, radiation, and the beating my body had taken.
-I struggled with posttraumatic depression as mentally I was struggling to not feel like my self on the court.
+The next 3 seasons I was constantly battling fatigue and injuries that were surely after effects of the chemo, radiation, and the beating my body had taken from the cancer.
 I took on my role from the coaches and my shift changed from “I have to get to the NBA” to “I love this game of basketball and what it can do for my life.”
 My mental shift created a maturity level that I am not sure I would have reached if it weren’t for my battle.
 My mindset shifted to not what the game of basketball was going to get for me (money, girls, NBA), but instead it changed to what the game has provided me.
 I started to see the game as a vessel along my journey and a way that my passion had provided me with countless opportunities.
 The game up to this point had gotten me my school paid for, friendships that would last a life time, and it had taught me life lessons that would be hard to learn any other way.
-Not even realizing how the much more the game was going to provide me along my future journey.
-Cancer was not the end of my story, it was only the beginning

-During my time at ASU, I was awarded with:
+During my time at ASU, I was awarded the: